lazypower/dasroot-blog/content/2014-06-07-dns-as-a-service-lessons-learned.md

 Date: 2014-06-07 03:06
 Tags: untagged
 Slug: dns-as-a-service-lessons-learned
----
+Category: Devops

 I had the opportunity to plan and hack on a charm over the last few weeks that provided DNS as a service to supporting charms. (which subsequently has come between myself and the revamping of the [RAILS charm](/adopt-a-charm/)) This was a great opportunity to flex and test some of the boundaries within the Juju ecosystem to provide a solution out of the box.

 #### Planning

 This is the first charm I've followed a traditional planning phase of aggregating requirements and putting together a spec document.
 Which I found extremely helpful when it came time to implement the functionality of the charm.
 Normally I would spin up a fresh charm template, enter debug-hooks and just hack away at getting some MVP together to express what I feel it should provide.
 What I've found by doing a planning session first is I'm not a domain expert of any sense when it comes to DNS.
 I have a very vanilla experience with them by using the most common DNS entries: **A, CNAME, TXT**.

 ##### Gathering Reviewers (stakeholders)